 What is the flu vaccine (also called the influenza vaccine)?

 This vaccine is available by shot or by nasal spray.
-It contains a version of a virus that looks like a virus.
-The nasal-spray vaccine contains live, but weakened viruses.
+The nasal-spray vaccine contains live but weakened viruses.
 You cannot get the flu from the flu shot or the nasal-spray vaccine.
 The flu vaccine is given at the beginning of the flu season, usually in October or November.

 What is the DTaP vaccine?